Hypergeometric motives and the generalized Fermat equation: Introduction

 {\bf The modular method}.

-A very powerful method to study Fermat's equation is the so called \emph{modular method} (as developed by Frey, Hellegouarch, Mazur, Ribet, Wiles, Taylor et al.) The modular method allowed to prove non-existence of solutions for different exponents, which can be divided into two cases: \begin{itemize} \item Specific exponents, like $(2,3,n)$ for $n=7, 8, 9, 10, 11, 15$, $(3,4,5)$, $(3,5,5)$,$(5,5,7)$ $(5,5,19)$ and $(7,7,5)$.
+A very powerful method to study Fermat's equation is the so called \emph{modular method} (as developed by Frey, Hellegouarch, Mazur, Ribet, Wiles, Taylor et al.) The modular method allowed to prove non-existence of solutions for different exponents, which can be divided into two cases (see Tables 1, 2 and 3 of \cite{MR3280939} for references): \begin{itemize} \item Specific exponents, like $(2,3,n)$ for $n=7, 8, 9, 10, 11, 15$, $(3,4,5)$, $(3,5,5)$,$(5,5,7)$ $(5,5,19)$ and $(7,7,5)$.

-\item Families of exponents, like $(2,4,n)$, $(2,6,n)$, $(2,2n,3)$, $(2,2n,9)$, $(3,6,n)$, $(n,n,2)$, $(n,n,3)$, $(2n,2n,5)$, $(2l,2m,n)$ (for $l,m$ primes and $n=3, 5, 7, 11$), $(2l,2m,13)$. \end{itemize} The modular method ends relating a solution of a Diophantine equation to an object belonging to a finite dimensional vector space, which (in principle) can be computed.
-It is not our goal to describe the modular method in great detail, but we content ourselves with a very simplified description of the steps involved: \begin{enumerate} \item Attach to a putative solution $P=(\alpha,\beta,\gamma)$ of (\ref{eq:genFermat}) a geometric object $\bfC$ defined over a small degree number field $K$.
-The object should have the property that the reduction of its Galois representation modulo a well chosen prime $\id{p}$ has very small ramification set (independent of the solution $P$).
+\item Families of exponents, like $(2,4,n)$, $(2,6,n)$, $(2,2n,3)$, $(2,2n,9)$, $(3,6,n)$, $(n,n,2)$, $(n,n,3)$, $(2n,2n,5)$, $(2l,2m,n)$ (for $l,m$ primes and $n=3, 5, 7, 11$), $(2l,2m,13)$. \end{itemize} The modular method ends relating a solution of a Diophantine equation with an object (an automorphic form) belonging to a finite dimensional vector space, which (in principle) can be computed.
+It is not our goal to describe the modular method in great detail, but we content ourselves with a very simplified description of the steps involved: \begin{enumerate}[(I)] \item Attach to a putative solution $P=(\alpha,\beta,\gamma)$ of (\ref{eq:genFermat}) a geometric object $\bfC$ defined over a small degree number field $K$.
+The object should have the property that the reduction of its Galois representation modulo a well chosen prime $\id{p}$ has a small ramification set (independent of the solution $P$).
 In most well known cases (like Fermat's last theorem) the geometric object $\bfC$ is an elliptic curve, either defined over $\Q$ or over a number field.
 In the remarkable article \cite{Darmon}, Darmon attaches to a solution a hyperelliptic/superelliptic curve of $\GL_2$-type\footnote{To our knowledge there is no application of the modular method where the geometric objects is not related to a $2$-dimensional Galois representations.} for different families of exponents (see also \cite{2205.15861}).
 When possible, the field $K$ should be totally real, since in this case many different modularity theorems are known, and Hilbert modular forms are easier to compute.